 This study examines the relationship between portfolio concentration and investment performance for a sample of 37 actively managed institutional equity funds in the period 1 January 1995 to 31 December 2001.
 The portfolio holdings data is sourced from the Portfolio Analytics Database and contains all assets held by the fund, including stock holdings, options securities, futures contracts and the cash balance.
-The database reports holdings at a monthly frequency and fund returns are measured on a before expenses and pre-tax basis.7
+The database reports holdings at a monthly frequency and fund returns are measured on a before expenses and pre-tax basis.7 comparison to the U.S., the ratio of average manager size to average stock size translates into Australian managers being estimated at between 5-10 times larger per stock.

 7 The manager holdings data was collected from all participating institutions at a common time period and as a result a degree of survivorship bias is present.
 However, after comparing the performance of the funds in the Portfolio Analytics Database to the performance of the survivorship free population of funds in the Mercer Investment Consulting Manager Performance Analytics (MPA) database, it appears that this bias is limited.
-The performance of the funds in the MPA database is very similar to that of the Portfolio Analytics Database funds and indicates our sample is representative of the population.
+The performance of